 “Don’t give up on the data,” says Shriners Hospital Director of Patient Care Services/CNO Terry Wheat, MPH, RN.
 They can serve as a powerful tool for an organization to spark change in the level of care it provides for its patients and improve patient outcomes.

 Craig Hospital won in its category for the second year in a row, and for the third time overall.
 And for the first time, the award has gone international with recognition going to a hospital outside the U.S. The King Faisal Specialist Hospital & Research Centre is now helping other facilities in the Middle East learn to use NDNQI data to improve their processes.

 The NDNQI® is the only national nursing quality measurement program that enables hospitals to compare measures of their nursing quality against national, regional and state norms for hospitals of the same type down to the unit level.
 Used by 2,000 hospitals nationwide, it is the largest provider of unit-level performance data to hospitals.
-NDNQI is a program of the American Nurses Association (ANA) and is administered on behalf of ANA by The University of Kansas School of Nursing.
+NDNQI is a Press Ganey solution and is administered by The University of Kansas School of Nursing.
 Visit the NDNQI website to learn more about the award, the database and how it’s helping hospitals across the U.S. and around the world to track and improve on nursing-sensitive quality measures.

 For further assistance or interviews, please complete the following form: